Citi is an advertising partner.

 - Potential for more debt: Consolidating debt with one new credit card can make it tempting to rack up more debt on other cards.
 Not only that, but you will only make considerable progress with your debt repayment if you have the discipline to pay as much as you can each month.

 - Balance transfer fees: Balance transfer credit cards typically charge upfront fees that equal 3 percent or 5 percent of the debt you’re transferring.
-These balance transfer fees can add up quickly if you do balance transfers over and over, and they eat away at your interest savings.
+These balance transfer fees can add up quickly if you transfer balances over and over, and they eat away at your interest savings.

 - Excellent credit required: The best balance transfer offers aren’t available for consumers with less than stellar credit, so you may not qualify.
 If you want to transfer balances with bad credit, you may have to choose from inferior offers.